 - Alternatively, you can define the query layer before data is added to the map.
 You must use this method to define a query layer for data in an enterprise geodatabase.

-- Query layers behave in the same way as other feature layers or stand-alone tables in a map; they can be used to display data, used as input to a geoprocessing tool, or accessed programmatically using developer APIs.
+- Query layers behave in the same way as other feature layers or stand-alone tables in a map; you can use them to display data, use them as input to a geoprocessing tool, or access them programmatically using developer APIs.

 - After you create a query layer, you can save it as a layer file (.lyr) or use it to create a layer package (.lpk).
 This allows you to share query layers with other applications, map documents, and people.